TrellixVulnTeam/MotorEasy-TechTest_1FM5/README.md

 <h2>Installation</h2>

-<p>Ensure you have node installed in order to run a server locally, installion instructions can be found <a href="https://nodejs.org/en/download/">here</a></p>
+<p>Ensure you have node installed in order to run a server locally, installation instructions can be found <a href="https://nodejs.org/en/download/">here</a></p>

 <p>Once node is installed, clone this repo by opening your favourite terminal and using the follow command "git clone https://github.com/ashryan/MotorEasy-TechTest"</p>